Does Divorce Affect My Green Card or USCIS Application?

 Nevertheless, you should be alert that USCIS will review your entire immigration file when you apply for citizenship.
 Such review definitely includes your marital history.
 If you obtain green card through a marriage to a U.S. citizen or LPR and have been divorced, you must be prudent in preparing your N-400 application and its interview.
 USCIS will question you thoroughly at the N-400 interview for sure.
 USCIS may request additional evidence as necessary.
 If you can’t provide documents as requested, USCIS could deny your N-400 application.
 Even worse, USCIS could revoke your green card and place you in a removal proceeding.

 Not sure if you are eligible for N-400 naturalization application?
-You can free check eligibility through DYgreencard without providing any personal information.
+You can free check eligibility through DYgreencard.com without providing any personal information.
 When you are ready, we can guide you the whole application process and prepare a complete N-400 application package ready to file with USCIS.
-Learn more, or get started today.
+Get started today.